 Joe volunteers with the Refuge as a tour guide as well as helping with the vegan cooking classes.
 Joe had been vegetarian, but went vegan in 2018 after visiting Piedmont Farm Animal Refuge and meeting all of the residents, and loves introducing others to them.
 Joe lives in Chapel Hill with their partner Suzanne (who introduced Joe to the Refuge) and three cat companions: Toulouse, Cashew, and Butterball.
 They are a physics grad student-worker at UNC where they do research in string cosmology and enjoy teaching.
 They are also involved in socialist and anti-racist organizing/activism locally.
 Joe enjoys physics, history, biology, cooking tasty vegan meals, and rock climbing.

-Lenore Braford is the founder, volunteer interim Executive Director, and volunteer Shelter Manager at the Refuge.
+Lenore Braford is the Founder, interim Executive Director, and Animal Care Director at the Refuge.
 Her drive to advocate for populations in need began in middle school when she began worked with children with disabilities.
 That work continues today, but her circle of compassion was widened to include farm animals when she began to question how our society views and treats them during her studies at Oberlin College.
 Since that time she has been steadily working to advocate for farm animals while educating the general public about the truths behind their treatment and their worth as individuals.
 Lenore has been vegan since 2007 and enjoys playing music, being outdoors and spending time with her cat Sipsie.

 Nathalie began volunteering at the Refuge in early 2016.
 She has always been an animal-lover and immediately felt right at home at the Refuge.
 Initially, she was an animal care volunteer, but over time her role at the Refuge has diversified.
 She currently helps with guiding tours, landscaping, gardening and various Refuge projects.
 You may find her working on projects with her partner, Rich, who also volunteers.